ivankruchkoff/google-authenticator/readme.txt

 4. Google Authenticator app on Android

 == Changelog ==

+= 0.39 =
+* Bugfix, Description was not saved to WordPress database when updating profile.
+Thanks to xxdesmus for noticing this.

 = 0.38 =
 * Usability fix, input field for codes changed from password to text type.